How to Measure Water Pressure for Sprinklers

 A typical residential fire sprinkler system pressure for a 4-bedroom house could be around 3 bar when measured at the point of entry within the dwelling and a typical fire sprinkler system pressure for a high-rise block of flats could be around 2.5 bar on each floor.

-While the fire sprinkler system pressure requirements for a small 2 storey townhouse close to the town main could be as little as 2 bar measured at the point of entry however there are often very high dynamic pressure losses introduced by water companies like domestic water meters and stop cocks etc which reduce the maximum pressure for fire sprinkler system availability.
+While the pressure requirements for a small 2 storey townhouse close to the town main could be as little as 2 bar measured at the point of entry however there are often very high dynamic pressure losses introduced by water companies like domestic water meters and stop cocks etc which reduce the maximum pressure for fire sprinkler system availability.

 Consequently, while there may be 4.5 bar static pressure in the town main, the dynamics of the system between the town main and the entry point in the house will be considerable.

 It is important to understand the difference between dynamic pressure and static pressure when deciding how much pressure for fire sprinkler system design is required.
 The simple explanation of static pressure of a system equates to the latent pressure in the system when no fluid is flowing.
 For example, a static pressure reading can be taken using a pressure gauge connected to an outside tap when there is no running water within the premises.
 However, this has little to do with the dynamic sprinkler system pressure.

 The dynamic fire sprinkler system pressure for a residential sprinkler system is measured at a given flow of water typically, around 120 litres per minute (LPM) for a category 1 or 2 system and 240 litres/minute for a category 3 system.
 It is important to understand that these figures are irrelevant without knowing what the dynamic pressure equates to at the given flow of water.

 Dynamic pressure could be thought of as a function of the flow of water and the losses that the flow encounters.

 How to establish the minimum water pressure for the fire sprinkler system to work correctly?